Nearly 180 people killed in Syria's Eastern Ghouta in 2 weeks

 Eastern Ghouta was seized by rebel groups after the Syrian civil war erupted.
 The government chokehold on the enclave has led to a desperate humanitarian situation there, with the regime repeatedly refusing to allow aid in -- or civilians to easily leave.

-CNN has received reports from medical organization operating in the country that hospitals and other medical facilities are being targeted in Eastern Ghouta, as well as the provinces of Idlib, the largest-remaining rebel-held area, and Hama.
+CNN has received reports from medical organizations operating in the country that hospitals and other medical facilities are being targeted in Eastern Ghouta, as well as the provinces of Idlib, the largest-remaining rebel-held area, and Hama.

 UNICEF said that the women and children's hospital in Idlib had been hit three times and taken out of service while schools were also being targeted.